“Nevertheless, I will bring health and healing to it; I will

 - Workout Early– We are all pretty tired at the end of the day and I know once I hit the couch I won’t be able to get back up!

-I hope to incorporate more of these healthy tips this year as I get into the first weeks of teaching and the cooler weather.
+I hope to incorporate more of these healthy tips this year as the year moves along.
+I know I will be!
 The better you can take care of yourself, the more you will be to serve your students and your own family.